deathbeds/jupyterlite-pyodide-lock/py/jupyterlite-pyodide-lock/README.md

 >>> int(datetime.now(tz=timezone.utc).timestamp())
 ```

-...or `git`, for the last commit time of a file:
+... or `git`, for the last commit time of a file:

 ```bash
 git log -1 --format=%ct requirements.txt
 ```

-The latter approch, using version control metadata, is recommended, as it shifts the
+The latter approach, using version control metadata, is recommended, as it shifts the
 burden of bookkeeping to a verifiable source.

 </details>